aristek/eslint-config-aristek/README.md

 #### react/jsx-props-no-spreading

 Disable for our own risk without any grounding for a while.
-It's also unnesessary for TypeScript users because all props are checking via types.
+It's also unnecessary for TypeScript users because all props are checking via types.

 ```
 "react/jsx-props-no-spreading": "off"